AnushreeBagchi/Blog/content/posts/2020-05-03---Setting-up-Javascript-Repository.md

     at internal/main/run_main_module.js:18:47
   ```

 This is because we are using ES6, a new version of Javascript which is not supported.
-In order to use the ES6 we need to set up a transpiler which can convert ES6 code to ES5 which the Node JS runtime can understand.
+To use the ES6 we need to set up a transpiler that can convert ES6 code to ES5 which the Node JS runtime can understand.

 ### Step 8: Setting Up an ES6 Project Using Babel